andy013/votehud_custom_font/README.md

 		}
 ```

 After doing this you should be able to copy and overwrite the rest of the files from this MOD into your custom HUDs directory.
-If your custom HUD has a `chat_english.txt` already you should be able to copy the lines from this mods `chat_english.txt` under the CUSTOM FONT MOD comment into that file.
+If your custom HUD has a `chat_<language>.txt` already you should be able to copy the lines from this mods `chat_<language>.txt` under the CUSTOM FONT MOD comment into that file.
+You only need to copy from the languages you wish to use in TF2, so for english you would copy from `chat_english.txt`.